About Bone Grafting

 You may be a good candidate for a bone graft in our State College, PA office if you have suffered jawbone loss and are considering dental implants for tooth replacement.
 Bone loss in the jaw may result from conditions, like advanced gum disease, injury, and even tooth loss.
 When a tooth is lost, the jawbone in the area begins to deteriorate.
 In the absence of daily stimulation (which occurs from tooth roots each time you bite or chew), the bone begins to break down in density, height, and volume, leaving behind an indentation in the arch and often altering the shape of the face.
 Similar to natural teeth, dental implants integrate with the jaw and need a certain amount of healthy, solid bone in order to provide proper function.
 Bone graft surgery builds up the jaw and its contours, creating the foundation that dental implants need to function as effective tooth replacements.

 The Bone Grafting Process

 The steps of your bone grafting procedure will vary based on the source of your graft and the amount of bone loss that has occurred.
-After taking digital x-rays and performing a thorough exam, our dentists can help you determine the ideal bone grafting approach for your specific needs.
+After taking digital x-rays and performing a thorough exam, our dentists in State College, PA, can help you determine the ideal bone grafting approach for your specific needs.
 We may recommend one of the following bone grafting techniques:

 - Autografts use bone tissue taken from another area of your own body, such as the chin